yurenchen000/ssh-keep/README.md

     ProxyCommand ssh-keep-c --server %h:2021 2>/dev/null
 ```

-//then it can also work as a jump host
+//then it can also work as a jump host (get the benefit of stable connection)
 ```
 ## other can use it as a jump host
 Host other_ssh_server